theveloper-pl/Fake-Git-History/README.md

 If you choose to create a single commit, you will be prompted to enter the date in the format YYYY/MM/DD.
 The script will then create a random number of commits on that day, each with a random commit message.

 If you choose to create multiple commits, you will be prompted to enter the start and stop dates in the format YYYY/MM/DD.
 The script will then create a random number of commits (between 45 and 113) on each day between the start and stop dates, with random commit messages.

+If using range commits please keep in mind that pushing range greater than 10/15 might results in no effect on GitHub.

 ## You should adjust these variables
 ```
         self.min_commits = 45